Pediatric Dental Services

 Most children are unable to brush effectively, especially by the deep, uneven, bumpy grooves on the back molars.
 As a result, bacteria eat the sugars from food and produce acid.
 This acid touches the tooth structure and causes the cavity.
-Some children have extremely deep grooves making it extremely difficult for the bristles of the toothbrush to reach these grooves.
+Most children have extremely deep grooves making it extremely difficult for the bristles of the toothbrush to reach these grooves.
 At La Petite Dent, we stress the importance of dental prevention.
 We believe that a properly placed sealant can prevent decay.

 Dental sealants are a preventative treatment to help reduce the chances of cavity formation on molar teeth.
 It is a thin protective coating placed in the deep grooves of the molars, preventing food particles or sticky sugary substances from entering.
-Sealant placement is a drill-less and painless procedure.
+Sealant placement is a NO-drill and painless procedure.
 We first start by cleaning the deep grooves with a special toothbrush and paste.
 The surface of the tooth is then prepared using an acid gel and then rinsed with water.
 We then apply a bonding layer and finally the sealant.
 It is important to maintain a saliva-free surface so that the sealants adhere to the surface of the tooth.
-To accomplish this, we use either cotton rolls or a tool to help us isolate the area from the tongue and saliva.
+To accomplish this, we use either cotton rolls or a special tool to help us isolate the area from the tongue and saliva.
 Many parents will ask us how long sealants last.
 There are many factors that can affect the longevity of the sealants.
 Diet (gum chewing, hard candy, sticky foods) and poor oral hygiene can weaken, damage, or even pull the sealants out.

 Most parents are interested in sealant placements but are not sure about dental coverage.
-We’ve found that most insurances cover some or all the cost of sealants.
+We’ve found that most insurances cover some or all of the cost of sealants.
 We will verify your child’s coverage for you so you’ll know exactly what your insurance will cover even before making the sealant appointment.

 We make every effort to make your child’s visit as comfortable and stress-free as possible.
 However, we recognize that every child is different with their own set of experiences.
 Some do very well even without nitrous oxide while others require deep sedation for the same type of work.
 It is this very reason we provide in-office sedation options for our patients and parents.
 Regardless of the decision made, we make sure our children are treated in the safest, least traumatic and least invasive manner so that they may ultimately have a positive dental experience.